Mark E. Escott, MD, MPH, FACEP, NRP

 Louis Gonzales is a patient safety and healthcare quality professional currently serving the Austin-Travis County Office of the Medical Director.
 In this role, he guides the development and implementation of all patient safety and healthcare quality efforts at the System level.
 Louis views the areas of patient safety and healthcare quality as public health issues requiring a systems-thinking approach combined with a culture that truly values quality, safety and service.

 Louis earned a Bachelor of Science degree in Safety Engineering and a Master of Public Health from Texas A&M University.
 He completed paramedic training in Texas in 1983 and through the Seattle Medic One program in 1992.
-Louis is a certified professional in patient safety (CPPS) and in healthcare quality (CPHQ).
-In his early career, Louis gained safety management and systems safety experiences serving in various roles within high risk manufacturing industries including the Boeing Company.
+During his career, he has served with eight ground and air EMS systems in Texas and Washington.
+Louis is also a certified professional in patient safety (CPPS) and in healthcare quality (CPHQ).
+In his early career, Louis gained safety management and systems safety experiences serving in various occupational safety & health roles including his last role as a Division Safety Manager with the Boeing Company in Seattle.

 Chris Parker, MSN/Ed, RN, CEN, TCRN, LP, System Education and Professional Development Coordinator